Common Name(s): Wamara, Guyana Rosewood

 Grain/Texture: The grain is usually straight, but can also be irregular or interlocked.
 With a fine even texture and good natural luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present; parenchyma winged, confluent, and reticulate; narrow rays, fairly close spacing.
+Endgrain: Diffuse-porous; large pores in no specific arrangement, very few; solitary and radial multiples of 2-3; heartwood deposits of varying colors commonly present; parenchyma winged, confluent, and banded (sometimes reticulate); narrow rays, fairly close spacing.

 Rot Resistance: Varies depending upon species, but generally very durable.
 Heartwood is usually considered to have a high resistance to decay and termites; though it is susceptible to marine borers.

 Workability: Wamara is typically considered difficult to work on account of its high density.
 The wood has a moderate to high blunting effect on cutters, and if there is interlocked grain present, tearout can occur during planing.
 Can be troublesome to glue because of its high density and natural oils present.